-Re-Hydrating Dehydrated Food
+Rehydrating Dehydrated Food

-When re-hydrating dehydrated food, in the images below, you can see the water being absorbed and just how far up the jar the vegetables in the water have risen!
+When rehydrating dehydrated food, in the images below, you can see the water being absorbed and just how far up the jar the vegetables in the water have risen!

 Check Out These "Before" and "After" Photos!

-Vegetables Before
+Vegetables Before Rehydrating

-Dehydrated vegetables BEFORE re-hydrating
+Dehydrated vegetables AFTER rehydrating

-Vegetables After
+Vegetables After Rehydrating

 These dehydrated vegetables are from previously frozen bags of crinkle-cut carrots, peas, and green beans.
 There are also some Ore-Ida Hash Brown potatoes in there—along with dehydrated fresh onion, celery, and elephant garlic!